HEALTH & SAFETY GENERAL INFORMATION

 This section identifies the hazards associated with the product, and states its formal hazard classification.

 This section identifies ingredients in the preparation.
 It does not normally give a complete breakdown of any product.
-It only identifies those components which:

 The substances listed in this section are identified by a recognisable chemical name, and also by the CAS-No which is the Chemical Abstracts Service Registry Number - a unique number assigned to individual chemicals that is used and recognised world wide.
 In addition, chemicals are identified by the EC No which is the number on the EU register.